taw10/crystfel/doc/man/indexamajig.1.md

 **--int-diag=condition**
 : Show detailed information about reflection integration when condition is met.
-: The condition can be all, none, a set of Miller indices separated by commas, : random, implausible or negative.  random means to show information about a : random 1% of the peaks.  negative means to show peaks with intensities which : are negative by more than 3 sigma.  implausible means to show peaks with : intensities which are negative by more than 5 sigma.  strong means to show : peaks with intensities which are positive by more than 3 sigma  The default is
+: The condition can be all, none, a set of Miller indices separated by commas, : random, implausible, negative or strong.  random means to show information about : a random 1% of the peaks.  negative means to show peaks with intensities which : are negative by more than 3 sigma.  implausible means to show peaks with : intensities which are negative by more than 5 sigma.  strong means to show : peaks with intensities which are positive by more than 3 sigma  The default is